Buinsky District

 Buinsky District (Буинский райо́н; Буа районы) is a territorial administrative unit and municipality of the Republic of Tatarstan within the Russian Federation.
 The district is located in the southwest of the republic and occupies a total area of 1543 km2.
 According to the 2010 census, the municipality had a population of 25,101.
 As of the beginning of 2020, the population had grown to 41,587.
 The district currently consists of 98 settlements.

 The administrative center of the district, the town of Buinsk, is not included within the administrative structure of the district.
 The settlement first appeared in historical records dating to 1703.
 Its name is derived from the Tatar word “bua”, meaning “dam”.

 Geography

-The Buinsky municipal district occupies a total land area of 1543.6 km².
+The Buinsky municipal district occupies a total land area of 1543.6 km^{2}.
 It shares borders with the Drozhzhanovsky district in the south-west, with Apastovsky in the north, Tetyushsky in the east, with the Ulyanovsk region in the south, and with Chuvashia in the west.

 The terrain of the district is a hilly plain with heights rising to as high as 150–200 meters.
 The largest river, the Sviyaga, flows between forest-steppe and steppe zones.
 Its tributaries include the Karla, Bula, Ulema, Tsilna and Malaya Tsilna.
 Forests cover 9,681 hectares of the region.
 The local climate is temperate continental which creates favorable conditions for cattle breeding and agriculture.
 There are 125 archeological monuments on the territory of the region.